-"The LORD said to him, 'Who gave human beings their mouths?
+The LORD said to him, “Who gave human beings their mouths?
 Who makes them deaf or mute?
 Who gives them sight or makes them blind?
-Is it not I, the LORD?'"
+Is it not I, the LORD?”

-"He replied, 'Whether he is a sinner or not, I don’t know.
+He replied, “Whether he is a sinner or not, I don’t know.
 One thing I do know.
-I was blind but now I see!'"
+I was blind but now I see!”

-The initials for Hew David Stewart Powell (H. D. S-P.) assigned to Variation II of the ‘Enigma’ Variations contain an oddly placed hyphen between the letters S and the P. In his informative book on the Enigma Variations, Patrick Turner confirms Powell’s college records do not show a hyphen anywhere in his name.
-This obviously raises the question why Elgar would insert a hyphen where one clearly did not belong.
+The initials for Hew David Stewart Powell (H. D. S-P.) assigned to Variation II of the Enigma Variations contain an oddly placed hyphen between the letters S and P. In his informative book on the Enigma Variations, Patrick Turner confirms Powell’s college records do not show a hyphen anywhere in his name.
+This obviously raises the question of why Elgar would insert a hyphen where one clearly did not belong.
 My investigation of the Enigma Variations has shown that anomalies such as the odd placement of a double bar or quotation marks around a short musical fragment point to a cryptogram.
 Could Elgar’s hyphen be a cryptogram, a harbinger of a hidden message?
 The answer is a resounding yes.

 There are numerous allusions to Dante's Divine Comedy throughout the Enigma Variations as I explain here.
 Elgar's hidden reference to Secondo Pia may be linked to Dante’s greatest poetic work.
 In Purgatorio 5:134-136, a character named Pia dei Tolomei tells Dante about her tragic life, a drama portrayed in various artistic works such as a play by Carlo Marenco, an opera by Donizetti, and a painting by Rossetti.
-In a way Dante was also blind to many spiritual truths until he completed his great trek through the underworld, purgatory to the gates of paradise.
+In a way, Dante was also blind to many spiritual truths until he completed his great trek through the underworld, purgatory to the gates of paradise.

 Is it possible Elgar was so moved by the face of Christ hidden in plain sight on the Turin Shroud that he conceived of a symphonic work to honor that discovery?
 The Enigma Theme is essentially a contrapuntal “negative” of a famous melody, much like the Shroud of Turin is a photographic negative of a crucified man many believe to be Jesus.
 It took the passage of millennia before technology and modern photography could unlock the secrets of the Shroud.
-In contrast, it took the passage of only 110 years to discover the hidden theme of the Enigma Variations.
+In contrast, it took a comparatively modest 110 years to unmask the hidden theme of the Enigma Variations.
 The collective failure of prominent Elgar scholars to unravel the many enigmas of the Enigma Variations are redolent of the following words spoken by Jesus: “For judgment I have come into this world, so that the blind will see and those who see will become blind.”
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.